 This Vegan Sweet Potato Mash is a staple in my house.
 The creamy sweet potatoes combined with coconut milk and dairy free butter is oh so delicious.
-It is perfect for all occasions and super simple to make.
-This recipe can be made in the instant pot or on the stovetop.
+It is perfect for all occasions and super simple to make which makes it the perfect side dish.
+You will want it on hand for the upcoming holiday season.
+These easy mashed sweet potatoes can be made in the instant pot or on the stovetop.

-I am a huge sweet potato fan and make them all the time at home.
-On our honeymoon one of my favorite dishes was pork tenderloin with sweet potatoes, asparagus, and a red pepper chimichurri.
+I am a huge sweet potato fan and make them all the time at home with multiple sweet potato recipes.
+On our honeymoon one of my favorite dishes was pork tenderloin with sweet potatoes, asparagus, and a Red Pepper Chimichurri.
 It was so good.
 It was then that I realized I needed to add my paleo sweet potato mash recipe to my website.
-This recipe is also perfect for the holidays!
-I love to make this recipe and my Dairy Free Green Bean Casserole for Thanksgiving.
+It has also become a staple around the holidays, I love to make this recipe and my Dairy Free Green Bean Casserole, Cranberry BBQ Meatballs and Gluten Free Mashed Potatoes for Thanksgiving.

 Jump to: